tkurosaka/toxic-comment-classification/README.md

    * There is a chance to win a prize though the change seems less than the chance of winning a lottery.

 # Write Up No.2
-To be done by 2/12
+To be done by 2/12 - in complete - sorry.
+See updates below.

 I have tried to follow the Scikit-Learn tutorial [Working with Text Data](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html) but it was hard.
 I might have a grasp of what they are saying but I don't have a very clear idea.